 Are you getting ready to sell your home?
-If so, experts recommend that you do several things to will increase buyer interests in your home and help you receive top dollar.
+If so, experts recommend that you do several things to increase buyer interest in your home and help you receive top dollar.
 Following are some tips on how to prepare your home for selling from real estate experts.

 Deep Clean from Top to Bottom